pwhermanson/mlc-lms/00-TEMP-CONSTRUCTION-DOCS/prioritized-checklist.md

 Step 1 — Select and mark In Progress
-Find the first item in 00-TEMP-CONSTRUCTION-DOCS/prioritized-checklist.md that: is not prefixed with ✅ and does not already contain - In Progress.
+Find the first item in 00-TEMP-CONSTRUCTION-DOCS/prioritized-checklist.md that: is not prefixed with ✅ or ⚠️ and does not already contain - In Progress.
 If there is already an item in progress, then it is being worked on by somebody else.
 You need to then select the next item that isn't already marked as in-progress.
 Immediately update that line to append the exact text - "In Progress" (space-hyphen-space case-sensitive) at the beginning of the line.
 Save the file and re-open it to verify the change is present.